BobMorane22/connectx/doc/v0-11/dev/dev.md

 The main window now uses the `cxgui::Window<T>` class for its implementation.
 To acheive this, the realize signal is not used anymore and `cxgui::Window<T>::Init` now needs to be called by hand.

+## Out of sprint issues

+Because of available extra time, two issues have been resolved:

+1. In release (`NDEBUG=1`), coverage is not available.
+This means that the command `make coverage NDEBUG=1` will fail.
+2. The `make clean` command now also cleans coverage information (or `make clean NDEBUG=0`).

 ## Next sprint

 In the next sprint, the objectives will be: